Big O (Ferris wheel)

 Big O was constructed by Mitsubishi Heavy Industries.
 Construction was completed in March 2003, and the ferris wheel was opened to the public in May 2003.
-Big O was listed as the world's first centreless Ferris wheel by Guinness World Records.
+Big O was listed as the world's first centerless Ferris wheel by Guinness World Records.

-Joysound karaoke machines were added to eight of its forty gondolas in August 2017.
+A rotation around the wheel takes fifteen minutes.
+Each gondola can seat four passengers.
+Joysound karaoke machines were added to eight of its forty gondolas in August 2017, and by 2025, the remainder of the gondolas were retrofitted with karaoke machines.